Aphoh/resume/resume.typ

 *UC Berkeley* --- Machine Learning Researcher & Instructor #h(1fr) _August 2018 --- May 2021_ \
 #workdesc()[
   - Conducted research in Prof. Spanos lab on Reinforcement Learning for intelligent control of energy systems in large buildings, leading to a 3 week energy usage experiment at the National University of Singapore.
-  - Taught discreet math and probability theory (CS70), receiving 4.97/5.0 on student evaluations (above the department mean of 4.4/5).
+  - Taught discrete math and probability theory (CS70), receiving 4.97/5.0 on student evaluations (above the department mean of 4.4/5).
   - Held over 200 office hours, proctored, wrote questions for, and graded 12 exams.
 ]